shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 A small woman crossed the river behind the bandit.
 She tapped him on the shoulder, and then as soon as he turned around, she let out a shockwave and disappeared.
 That shockwave disintegrated the bandit, splashing his blood all over the kangaroo and his rock.
 The small woman ended up right behind Marigold.

-Marigold was battling the half-orc.
+Grandma Marigold was battling the half-orc.
 True to her skill, she was dodging battle axe swings and cat arrows, using her armor as a useful defensive tool.

-“At least one of my group is competent.”
+“Go Grandma Marigold!
+Get him!.”

-Marigold took advantage of the half-orc’s openings and plunged her poison-tipped dagger into his shoulder, his belly, and his ribs.
+Grandma Marigold took advantage of the half-orc’s openings and plunged her poison-tipped dagger into his shoulder, his belly, and his ribs.
 He was tough, but little by little, she was wearing him down.

-“Just like she wore me down, haha.”
-Robin Hood chuckled.
+“Just like she wears me down,” Robin Hood chuckled.

-The half-orc swung his axe at Marigold, but she blocked it with her dagger.
+The half-orc swung his axe at Grandma Marigold, but she blocked it with her dagger.
 A blue pawprint appeared on her chest, and she reacted by directing the axe blade in front of her, blocking an arrow from the tree.
 She slid past the axe and stabbed the half-orc in the gut.
 Green and red oozed out of his wounds.

 The half-orc yelled in pain, and his eyes became bloodshot.
-He swung his axe wildly, forcing Marigold to back away.
+He swung his axe wildly, forcing Grandma Marigold to back away.
 She dodged nimbly, but couldn’t find an opening to attack.

 And that’s when the small woman boomed across the battlefield, appearing in a dazzling flash of lightning right behind Marigold.
-She cut her off, and before she could dodge, Marigold was lifted up into the air.
+She cut her off, and before she could dodge, Grandma Marigold was lifted up into the air.

-Marigold struggled as she rose.
+Grandma Marigold struggled as she rose.
 She stabbed at the air, but her arms got pulled to her side before she could free herself.

-“Grandma!”
+“Grandma Marigold!”
 Robin Hood slid out from behind the tall tree and stepped over some smaller trees.
 “I’m coming!”

 But before he could get there, he watched over the treetops as the small woman smiled evilly.
-Grandma dropped her dagger as she leaned forward.
+Grandma Marigold dropped her dagger as she leaned forward.
 Her face crept closer and closer to her feet, until—

 *SNAP*

 The sound of bones cracking sent a chill down Robin Hood’s back.
-Grandma’s lower back burst open as her spine snapped in two.
+Grandma Marigold’s lower back burst open as her spine snapped in two.
 Her cold, dead eyes hung on her face as she plopped to the ground.

 “Oops.”
 The small woman giggled.
 “Guess I’m stronger than I realized.”